 }

-Control the servo
+Control the Servo

-represents the angle you want the servo to move to.
-For example, a value of 0 degrees will move the servo to its farthest left position, while a value of 180 degrees will move it to its farthest right position.
+Once you have configured the pin, you can control the servo using the write() function.
+The value passed as an argument to write() represents the angle you want the servo to move to.
+For example, a value of 0 degrees will move the servo to its leftmost position, while a value of 180 degrees will move it to its rightmost position.

 void loop()